Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 Baylor vs. UCSB Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest that pits the Baylor Bears (22-10) against the UCSB Gauchos (27-7) at Ball Arena has a projected final score of 76-67 (based on our computer prediction) in favor of Baylor, who is the favorite in this matchup by our model.
+Friday's game between the Baylor Bears (22-10) and the UCSB Gauchos (27-7) at Ball Arena has a projected final score of 76-67 based on our computer prediction, with a favored Baylor squad coming out on top.
 Tipoff is at 1:30 PM ET on March 17.

-Based on our computer prediction, UCSB projects to cover the 10.5-point spread in its matchup against Baylor.
-The over/under is currently listed at 143.5, and the two teams are projected to come in below that total.
+According to our computer prediction, UCSB is projected to cover the spread (10.5) versus Baylor.
+The two sides are projected to rack up the same number of points as the 142.5 over/under.

 Baylor vs. UCSB Game Info & Odds